bek0s/gbkfit/docs/source/overview.rst

 important features of the software are listed below.

 - Fits models to images, spectral cubes, moment maps, and long-slit data.
+- Performs great with low-resolution observations by utilising supersampling and supporting a wide variety of point and line spread functions.
 - Supports superpositions of various galaxy model geometries, including thin-disk, thick-disk, and tilted-ring models.
 - Supports a plethora of superimposed surface brightness, velocity, velocity dispersion, and optical depth functions.
-- Supports the most popular optimisation and sampling techniques, including Least-Squares minimisation, Swarm Intelligence, Markov Chain Monte Carlo, and Nested Sampling.
+- Utilises the most popular optimisation and sampling techniques, including Least-Squares minimisation, Swarm Intelligence, Markov Chain Monte Carlo, and Nested Sampling.
-- Supports multi-core CPUs and CUDA GPU accelerators on workstation, distributed, and cloud computing environments.
+- Takes advantage of multi-core CPUs and CUDA GPU accelerators on workstation, distributed, and cloud computing environments.